jorgecarleitao/django-sphinxql/README.md

 -----------------

 * Only supports ``mysql`` and ``postgres`` backends (constraint on Sphinx engine)
-* Does not allow to index data from lookups (constraint on Django [ticket 14030](https://code.djangoproject.com/ticket/14030))
+* Does not allow to index data from lookups
 * Null values are considered empty strings or 0 (constraint on Sphinx engine)
 * Only supports dates and times since 1970 (constraint on Sphinx engine)
 * Most Sphinx functionalities *are not* implemented, most notabily real time indexes.